X

 Furthermore, mortgage rates are cheaper than just about any other sort of financing.
 The beauty of being able to control large-value assets with a relatively small investment is that any appreciation is maximized.

 Here's a simplified example: if you buy a home for $100,000 cash, and it appreciates by the typical 4 percent in one year, you would have a 4 percent rate of return.
 But if you have only invested 4 percent in your purchase, financing 96 percent, and the price increases to $104,000, you have effectively doubled your initial investment -- a 100 percent return!
-And you did not tie up all of your funds.
+Better still, you did not tie up all of your investment funds.
 You could, theoretically, control 25 properties for the same $100,000 investment.
-And if home prices drop, you do not receive a margin call, but you must wait out the downturn before selling.
+And should home prices drop, you won't receive a margin call, but will have wait out the downturn before selling if you don't want to realize a loss.

 Other real estate investment considerations

 Investing in real estate has risks.
 You should invest across many vehicles, not just property, to maximize your return for the amount of risk you take.
-And property does have some drawbacks.
-For example, it's not liquid.
-The costs of buying and selling are substantial, and leverage magnifies losses as well as gains.
+And investing in property does have some drawbacks, too; for example, it's not liquid.
+As well, the costs of buying and selling are substantial, and leverage magnifies losses as well as gains.

-However, the affordability of today's mortgage rates, the hedge against inflation, and the tax savings have prompted many investors to get into real estate, and should cause you to seriously consider home ownership in one form or another.
+However, the relative affordability of today's mortgage rates, the hedge against inflation, and potential tax savings have prompted many investors to get into real estate, and should cause you to seriously consider home ownership (or investing in property) in one form or another.

 Add to Homescreen?